dcc-cc3002/citric-liquid-Dagt07/README.md

 **Version i.j.k :** i: Tarea number, j: EP number, k: EP part number

+- Version 1.3.2 More tests for panels types
+- Version 1.3.1 Delegate panel effects affecting the player, to the playerCharacter Class itself
+- Version 1.3.0 Tests for playerCharacter Stars and self healing
 - Version 1.2.1: Adjustment in some features and test's for the section 2.3 _Board_.
-- Version 1.2.0: Test driven develpment and Implementation of the trait, abstractClass and classes necessary to build the section 2.3 _Board_.
+- Version 1.2.0: Test driven development and Implementation of the trait, abstractClass and classes necessary to build the section 2.3 _Board_.
 And some additional implementations for the section 2.1 _Units_ and section 2.2 _Norm_.
-- Version 1.1.0: Desing of UML diagrams for the project sections 2.1 , 2.2 and 2.3 with the corresponding data type assosiations and methods.
+- Version 1.1.0: Design of UML diagrams for the project sections 2.1 , 2.2 and 2.3 with the corresponding data type assosiations and methods.

 <div style="text-align:center;">